India, Fiji in talks to set up language lab to promote Hindi CanIndia News

 Hindi is one of the three official languages spoken in the country, the other two being Fijian and English.

-“The government of India is also thinking of doing something to promote the (Hindi) language here,” Karthigeyan said, addressing the media recently.
+“The government of India is also thinking of doing something to promote the (Hindi) language here,” Karthigeyan said while addressing the media last week.

 Over a thousand delegates are expected to be part of the inaugural event, which will include Hindi-speaking scholars, language academics, and other officials.